-- Your Windows password has changed - Your Windows account has been disabled
+- Your Windows password has changed - Your Windows account has been disabled ticate as Themselves.

 If you are having difficulties due to the first reason, you will need to update OmniPass with your changed Windows account password.
 Click Update Password and you will be prompted with a dialog to reconfirm your password.